rudibroekhuizen/puppet-windows_role_base/README.md

 ### Beginning with windows_role_base

+Start PowerShell and run:
+Invoke-WebRequest https://raw.githubusercontent.com/rudibroekhuizen/puppet-windows_role_base/master/files/Bootstrap.bat -OutFile "C:\Windows\Temp\Bootstrap.bat" | Out-Null; Start-Process C:\Windows\Temp\Bootstrap.bat

-Open command prompt as administrator.
+Or open command prompt as administrator:

 Go to C:\Windows\Temp.
 Create a file called Bootstrap.bat.
 Paste the content of the following file in it and run it! https://raw.githubusercontent.com/rudibroekhuizen/puppet-windows_role_base/master/files/Bootstrap.bat.

 You can create your own .yaml file, and define your users and packages.
 Run the script, use the name of your file as the first argument, like this: "Boostrap.bat workstation".
 It will use the workstation.yaml file as data_source.